Your Journey, Our Expertise...

 Meals: Breakfast, Lunch & Dinner

-Day 8 — Trek to Na Gaon
+Day 8 — Trek from Beding to Na Gaon

-Max: 4180 m
+Elevation 4180 m

 Meals: Breakfast, Lunch & Dinner